naelstrof/slop/README.md

                                   highlights it.
 This is only useful when --color is set to a transparent color.
                                   (default=off)
-  -f, --format=STRING           Set the output format string.
-Format specifiers
-                                  are %x, %y, %w, %h, %i, %g, and %c.
+      --opengl                  Enable hardware acceleration.
+Only works with modern systems that are also running a compositor.  (default=off) -f, --format=STRING           Set the output format string.
+Format specifiers are %x, %y, %w, %h, %i, %g, and %c.
                                   (default=`X=%x\nY=%y\nW=%w\nH=%h\nG=%g\nID=%i\nCancel=%c\n')